 - Divide the class into groups of four students.

-- Start by passing out a set of GMO Issues cards to each group.
+- Start by passing out a set of Bioengineering Issues cards to each group.

 - Instruct groups to read through each of the cards.
 Explain that each card describes a challenge.

 - Discuss each of the issues as a class.
 Consider asking students the following questions to lead a class discussion:

 - Are you familiar with any of these issues related to the production of our food and fiber?

 - What are the negative impacts of these issues? (food waste, malnutrition, inefficient use of natural resources like water and soil nutrients, reduced production of food and fiber that humans need.)

 - Who is affected by these issues?
 (Farmers and consumers, so everyone.)